eoctet/Octet.Chat/README.md

 [![GitHub](https://img.shields.io/github/license/eoctet/llama-java?color=green)](https://opensource.org/licenses/MIT)

 This is a LLMs project implemented in Java.
-You can use it to deploy your own private services, supports the `Llama2` and `GPT` models as well as other open-source models.
+You can use it to deploy your own private services, supports the `Llama2` and `GPT` models and other open-source models.

 #### Provides
 - Simple Java library `llama-java-core`
-- Complete application `llama-java-app`
+- Complete application `octet-chat-app`
   - `API Services` Quickly realize privatized services
   - `CLI Interaction` Simple local chat interaction